megvii-research/tf-cpn/README.md

 1. If you find it pending while running mptest.py, it may be the blocking problem of python queue in multiprocessing.
 For convenience, I simply implemented data transferring via temporary files.
 You need to call MultiProc with extra parameter "dump_method=1" and it'll be fine to run the test code with multiprocess.

 ## Contact
-If you have any questions about this repo, please feel free to contact chenyilun95@gmail.com.
+If you have any questions about this repo, please feel free to contact chenyilun95@gmail.com or wangzhicheng@megvii.com.